 But offsetting carbon emissions is, unfortunately, not all that simple.
 First, it is very difficult to calculate the exact emissions produced when travelling, purchasing or creating goods, or hosting large scale events.

 Next, not all projects funded by carbon offsetting are created equal—they all have pros and cons.
 Tree planting and forest preservation are particularly problematic: though potentially highly effective in the long run, there have been cases where tree planting schemes claim credit for the positive carbon impact for the full life of the trees only to see them cut down and the land reused within one or two decades.
 They’ve also been criticised for not being good for the environment, for example, being the cause of soil erosion and compaction.
-Other projects either negatively affect communities or are hardly effective.
+Other projects have been found to negatively affect local communities and/or are hardly effective.

 Worse still, carbon offsetting may take the place of actions that actually reduce emissions, and end up being harmful.
 Unless the company actively works to reduce its emissions, the best carbon offsetting can do at this stage is keep emissions at their current level.

 Carbon offsetting has also been criticised for being a privilege and allowing the richest of the world (individuals or companies) to clean their conscience.
 Writer George Monbiot even compared carbon offsets with the old Catholic practice of selling indulgence, where people would receive absolution from their sins in return for financial donations to the Church.
-While the comparison is a bit harsh, the mechanisms are similar: carbon offsets allow the rich to feel better about their polluting behaviour and don’t actually force them to change their behaviour.
+While the comparison is a bit harsh, the mechanisms are similar: carbon offsets allow the rich to feel better about their polluting behaviour but don’t require them to actually change their behaviour.

 Our guilty consciences appeased, we continue to fill up our SUVs and fly round the world without the least concern about our impact on the planet … it's like pushing the food around on your plate to create the impression that you have eaten it.George Monbiot

-For some companies, carbon offsetting allows them to gain sustainability credentials without actually changing the way they do business or legitimately trying to reduce their emissions.
+For some companies, carbon offsetting allows them to gain sustainability credentials without changing the way they do business or actually reducing their emissions.
 In short: it can be used for greenwashing.

 Not to mention the fact that carbon offsetting helps shift the responsibility for greenhouse gas emissions from the real producer—the companies—to the individual.
 It doesn’t really encourage people to change their own behaviour, either.